luzhc/luzhc.github.io/_news/announcement_10.md

 ---
 layout: post
 title: Five papers accepted to ACM CSCW 2025.
 Congrats to my students, interns and co-authors!
-date: 2025-02-14 15:59:00-0400
+date: 2025-01-19 15:59:00-0400
 inline: false
 related_posts: false
 ---

 In 2024, I have mentored or co-authored 8 papers that have been accepted to CHI 2025.

-- **SpeechCap: Leveraging Playful Impact Captions to Facilitate Interpersonal Communication in Social Virtual Reality** by Yu Zhang, Yi Wen, Siying Hu, and 2
+- **SpeechCap: Leveraging Playful Impact Captions to Facilitate Interpersonal Communication in Social Virtual Reality** by Yu Zhang, Yi Wen, Siying Hu, and Zhicong Lu

-- **"Online Game Players on Peer-to-Peer Trading Platform: An Infrastructure Perspective** by Ken Piaohong Wang, Yao Lyu, and Zhicong Lu
+- **"Online Game Players on Peer-to-Peer Trading Platform: An Infrastructure Perspective** by Piaohong Wang, Yao Lyu, and Zhicong Lu

 - **Infrastructure, Collaboration, and Engagement: Self-Organized and Autonomous Ecosystems that supports Live-Streaming-Based Learning for Older Adults** by Ethan Zhiyi Rong, Jifan Shen, Yuling Sun, and Zhicong Lu